NuGet/NuGetDocs/NuGet.Docs/Consume/NuGet-Config-Settings.md

       <add key="repositoryPath" value="C:\Temp" />
     </config>

-Or for relative path (note the forward slashes for relative path), note: relative path is only relative to the solution folder.
+You can also provide a relative path (note the forward slashes for relative path).

 <p class="info">
-<strong>Note</strong><br/>Relative path is only relative to the solution folder.
+<strong>Note</strong><br/>Relative path is only relative to NuGet.config file location.
 </p>

     <config>